 Pensions can be accessed in many ways as there are many FAD (Flexi-Access Drawdown) options.

 Forthplus’ SIPP costs £850 to set up, and £450 per year - but contributions, transfers and dealing are free with relatively low charges for drawdown.
 You can learn more about the costs in the FAQs section of this review.

 A SIPP gives you the flexibility to choose when you want to start to take benefits, the amounts you want to take, and can also provide benefits to your dependants following your death from the remaining value of the plan.

-You may wish, or need to change your professional adviser during the life of your SIPP.
+If you may wish, or need to change your professional adviser during the life of your SIPP, you can.

-From the age of 55 you will be able to take benefits from your pension.
+Forthplus says that right from the age of 55 you will be able to take benefits from your pension plan.

-These can be taken as income, lump sums or by the purchasing of an annuity.
+You can take these as income, lump sums or by the purchasing of an annuity.

 There is no limit on the amount of pension you can take out, although if you started taking your pension before April 2015 you may be in capped drawdown, which is limited.

 You can switch to flexible benefits (limitless) at any point, although this will mean the introduction of an annual allowance on contributions across all pensions.